-A Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount SL-1 1 5% increase in students at the Meets or Masters on 2024 Math, Provide all classrooms with high-quality instructional materials and aligned assessments based on curriculum inventory and identified gaps.
-Use of colored paper as a differentiation strategy (i.e. making prediction with partner share, reports sectioned by color, place values by color, main idea with key details, new idea and concepts, RACE, and CUSS), Provide all teachers with materials to ensure assessment is properly administered.
-Provide all core teachers with materials to implement interactive journals.
-Admin Team and Instructional Coaches 211-instructional resources \$1300; 164 - Instructional resources and math manipulatives - \$1300 282-instructional resource \$1283 211- MakerBot Sketch 3D Printer Classroom Bundle (2)- \$4,642 211- Califone 3068-12 (pack of 12) \$711.40 211- Arduino (30) \$2,700.00 211- MakeyMakey (30)- \$1950 211- Amazon - \$2,000 164-Supplies -\$4,200 164-Supplies Science - \$3,538 Quarterly KPIs By the end of Quarter 1 100% of teachers will have been trained on instructiona 50% of teachers will implement strategies and assessments aligned to identifie when implementing lesson and use assessments aligned to identified gaps.
-By Masters on 2024 Math, Science, Social Studies, and RLA STAAR. d gaps, By the e end of Quarter 3 70% teachers will be intentional 1.2 By the end of year there will be an 5% increase in students at the Meets or Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
+A Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount SL-1 1 Provide all classrooms with high-quality instructional materials and aligned assessments based on curriculum inventory and identified gaps.
+Admin Team and Instructional Coaches 211-instructional resources \$1300; 164 - Instructional resources and math manipulatives - \$1300 211- MakerBot Sketch 3D Printer Classroom Bundle (2)- \$4,642 211- Califone 3068-12 (pack of 12) \$711.40 211- Arduino (30) \$2,700.00 211- MakeyMakey (30)- \$1950 211- 164-Supplies -\$4,200 164-Supplies Science - \$3,538 Quarterly KPIS By the end of Quarter 1 100% of teachers will have been trained on instructional materials and alig 50% of teachers will implement strategies and assessments aligned to identified gaps, By the end when implementing lesson and use assessments aligned to identified gaps.
+By the end of the year Masters on 2024 Math, Science, Social Studies, and RLA STAAR. of Quarter 3 70% 6 teachers will be intentional SL-2 10 By the end of year there will be an 5% increase in students at the Meets or Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
 Student Learning 2 Teachers will engage in professional development of teaching practices that promote critical thinking, student discourse, and implement these practices in their classrooms.
-Admin Team and Instructional Coaches SL-2 1,2 Quarterly KPIs By the end of Quarter 1 100% of teachers will be trained in teaching practices t formative/summative assessment, By the end of Quarter 2 teaching practices v teaching practices will be implemented by 75% of teachers, By the end of the y Math, Science, Social Studies, and RLA STAAR. will be implemer nted by 50% of teachers, By the end of Quarter 3
+Admin Team and Instructional Coaches 5L-2 1,2 Quarterly KPIs By the end of Quarter 1 100% of teachers will be trained in teaching practices that promote critical formative/summative assessment, By the end of Quarter 2 teaching practices will be implemented 3 teaching practices will be implemented by 75% of teachers, By the end of the year there will be a Math, Science, Social Studies, and RLA STAAR. by 50% of teach ners, By the end of Quarter

-Α Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount SL-3 1,2 By the end of year there will be an 5% increase in students at the Meets or Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
+Α Board Goal Performance Objective and Problem Statement Strategy Monitoris) Fund /F SL-3 By the end of year there will be an 5% increase in students at the Meets or Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
 Student Learning 1 Teachers will provide small group instruction and tutoring (before/after school or Saturday) and enrichment period based on formative assessment data.
-Admin Team and Instructional Coaches 211 - supplemental pay for tutoring (teacher), supplemental pay for assessment and TEK data analysis, formative assessment PD, tutoring snacks - \$5000 211 - 2 instructional assistants \$65,000 211 - library assistant \$35,000 164- supplemental pay for tutoring (teacher), supplemental pay for assessment and TEK data analysis, formative assessment PD, tutoring Quarterly KPIs By the end of Quarter 1 100% of teachers will be trained on collecting/analyzing formative assess identified students will receive small group instruction and tutoring, By the end of Quarter 3 By the students will receive small group instruction and tutoring, By the end of the year there will be a 5% Math, Science, Social Studies, and RLA STAAR. end of Quarter 3 3 100\0% of identified
+Admin Team and Instructional Coaches 211 - supplemental pay for tutoring (teacher), supplemental pay for assessment and TEK data analysis, formative assessment PD, tutoring snacks - \$5000 211- 2 instructional assistants \$65,000 211 - library assistant \$35,000 By the end of Quarter 1 100% of teachers will be trained on collecting/analyzing formative assess identified students will receive small group instruction and tutoring, By the end of Quarter 3 By the students will receive small group instruction and tutoring, By the end of the year there will be a 5% Math, Science, Social Studies, and RLA STAAR. end of Quarter 3 3 100\0% of identified